 There is strong justification for predictions of sustained low naphtha prices.
 The weakness of the Chinese market, underlined by its currency devaluation and stock market crash in August, will ensure soft economic growth for the world's second largest energy consumer.
-On the supply side, the Iranian nuclear agreement threatens to release more crude on the global market, the absence of production cuts from OPEC, high crude stock levels, booming shale gas supplies in North America, and European market stagnation mean that there is little upside for oil prices in the short- to medium-term.
+On the supply side, the Iranian nuclear agreement threatening to release more crude on the global market; the absence of production cuts from OPEC; high crude stock levels; booming shale gas supplies in North America; and European market stagnation mean that there is little upside for oil prices in the short-to-medium term.

 While short-term fluctuations in price are evened out over longer periods, petrochemicals producers will have to ensure they are more resilient to greater volatility in a lower price environment.
-BMI believes there will be resilience to sub-USD50/bbl crude prices, but in a sluggish market environment there will be further scope for petrochemicals product cuts.
+BMI believes there will be resilience to sub-USD50 per barrel (/bbl) crude prices, but in a sluggish market environment there will be further scope for petrochemicals product cuts.

-The narrowing of the ethane-naphtha differential spells trouble for many petrochemicals producers who have slashed naphtha-fed capacities, particularly in Europe, and poured investment into ethane-based projects with capacities well over 1mn tonnes per annum (tpa).
+The narrowing of the ethane-naphtha differential spells trouble for many petrochemicals producers who have slashed naphtha-fed capacities, particularly in Europe, and poured investment into ethane-based projects with capacities well over 1mn tpa.

 With naphtha now heavily discounted compared to 2013 levels, ethane now looks less advantageous.
-For example, gas-rich Qatar is radically cutting back its plans due to low naphtha prices with recent months seeing the cancellations of projects with total ethylene capacity of 2.5mn tpa and around 5mnn tpa of derivative products.
-Meanwhile, the conversion of crackers to take shale-derived liquefied natural gas (LNG) imported from the US, such as Ineos' cracker in Grangemouth, Scotland, appears to have been miscalculated and their long-term continuity is in doubt.
+For example, gas-rich Qatar is radically cutting back its plans due to low naphtha prices, with recent months seeing the cancellations of projects with total ethylene capacity of 2.5mn tpa and around 5mnn tpa of derivative products.
+Although current ethane supply contracts have been linked to naphtha prices, the conversion of crackers to take shale-derived liquefied natural gas (LNG) imported from the US, such as INEOS' cracker in Grangemouth, Scotland, appears to have been miscalculated, and their long-term continuity is in doubt.
 However, there has been no pause in the planned ethane expansions in Europe.
 In the US, ethane will remain advantaged and continue to be used as the main feedstock, although some proposed projects may not get off the drawing board.